 Does the justice system seek to keep the peace?
 Catching criminals has the oversupply of lawyers well-fed, but solving and confronting hard crime is high-hanging fruit, and requires effort and skill.
 It’s the low-hanging fruit that the judiciary has established as its main function.
-Soft civilian targets are an easy takedown but also pose the biggest threat to the police industrial complex.
+Soft civilian targets are easy takedowns but also pose the biggest threat to the police-industrial complex.
 The old problems of murderers, criminals and crazy folk are now a tertiary mission for the judiciary.

 Its number one mission is to protect the government.
 Stop protestors, prevent them from even happening, hunt down and stomp out defiance and disobedience.
 Use anti-terrorism laws against soft targets, normal citizens who voice their concerns, and who speak up against the government.

 Number two is revenue.

 When you comply you turn yourself into a sitting duck, low-hanging fruit that any authority can bully, coerce, or nullify.
 You acquire no skills to take them on, you retire all personal power to stop them.
 There is no hiding from them.
 Coping a fine for driving twenty over the speed limit is one thing most citizens can avoid, but getting smashed with a fine for driving one kilometre over, by a private enforcer hiding behind bushes, is something nobody escapes.
 The fines start small, but when there’s no pushback; when everyone complies, these fines grow, eating away at your slim prosperity.

 Survival of the truth.